Vishalkulkarni45/circom-tfhe-rs/README.md

 - [ops_tests](./examples/ops_tests/) - a benchmark of supported operations
 - [naive_search](./examples/naive_search/) - a benchmark of naive search

+For both the examples ,We successfully executed them for FheUint8, FheUint16, and FheUint64 on a 4-core machine with 16GB of RAM, but encountered memory limitations when attempting FheUint128.

 In both examples, you will find the following files in each example directory:

 - `circuit.circom` - the circom code representing the circuit